Symantec/Dominator/cmd/vm-control/README.md

 - **get-updates**: get and show a continuous stream of updates from a *Hypervisor*.
 This is primarily for debugging
 - **get-vm-info**: get and show the information for a VM
+- **import-local-vm**: import a local raw VM.
+This is primarily for debugging
+- **import-virsh-vm**: import a local virsh VM.
+The specified domain name must be a FQDN, which is used to obtain the IP address of the imported VM.
+The virsh VM must first be shut down.
+The imported VM is started
 - **list-hypervisors**: list healthy Hypervisors in the specified location
 - **list-locations**: list locations within the specified top location
 - **list-vms**: list the IP addresses for all VMs